glouppe/info8006-introduction-to-ai/lecture9.md

 In general, $f$ will be **stochastic**.
 In this case, $y$ is not strictly a function $x$, and we wish to learn the conditional $P(Y|X)$.

-Most of supervised learning is actually (approximate) maximum likelihood estimation on parametric models.
+Most of supervised learning is actually (approximate) maximum likelihood estimation on (huge) parametric models.

 ---